timescale/docs/cloud/maintenance.md

 <highlight type="warning">
 Your Timescale Cloud service is unavailable for use until the upgrade is complete.
 Upgrading can take up to several hours, so we recommend that you plan ahead, and upgrade during a time with low usage.
+You can also reduce downtime for upgrades by enabling replicas.
 </highlight>

-If you want to try out the upgrade before you run it on your production system, you can create a fork of your service, and attempt the upgrade on the fork before you start.
-This can give you a good idea of what happens during an upgrade, and how long it might take.
-For more infomration about creating a fork of your service, see the
-[Operations section][operations-forking].

 <procedure>